ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 This is a combination of two independent phases:

-* one is the establishment of a secure connection between Publisher and Broker, using an ACE transport profile such as DTLS {{I-D.ietf-ace-dtls-authorize}},  OSCORE {{I-D.ietf-ace-oscore-profile}} or REF MQTT Profile.
+* The first is the establishment of a secure connection between Publisher and Broker, using an ACE transport profile such as DTLS {{I-D.ietf-ace-dtls-authorize}},  OSCORE {{I-D.ietf-ace-oscore-profile}} or MQTT Profile {{I-D.ietf-ace-mqtt-tls-profile}}.
 (A)(C)
-* the other is the Publisher's retrieval of keying material to protect the publication.
+* The second is the Publisher's retrieval of keying material to protect the publication.
 (B)

 In detail:

 (A) corresponds to the Access Token Request and Response between Publisher and Authorization Server to retrieve the Access Token and RS (Broker) Information.
-As specified, the Publisher has the role of a CoAP client, the Broker has the role of the CoAP server.
+As specified, the Publisher has the role of a CoAP or MQTT client, the Broker has the role of the CoAP or MQTT server.

 (C) corresponds to the exchange between Publisher and Broker, where the Publisher sends its access token to the Broker and establishes a secure connection with the Broker.
 Depending on the Information received in (A), this can be for example DTLS handshake, or other protocols.
 Depending on the application, there may not be the need for this set up phase: for example, if OSCORE is used directly.
-Note that, in line with what defined in the ACE transport profile used, the access token includes the scope (i.e. pubsub topics on the Broker) the Publisher is allowed to publish to.
-For implementation semplicity, it is RECOMMENDED that the ACE transport profile used and this specification use the same format of "scope".
+Note that, in line with what defined in the ACE transport profile used, the access token includes the scope (i.e. pub-sub topics on the Broker) the Publisher is allowed to publish to.
+For implementation simplicity, it is RECOMMENDED that the ACE transport profile use and this specification use the same format of "scope".

 (A) and (C) details are specified in the profile used.